Mary Young (politician)

-Mary Young is an American politician, psychologist, and special education teacher from the state of Colorado.
+Mary Young (born 1950 or 1951) is an American politician, psychologist, and special education teacher from the state of Colorado.
 A Democrat, Young represented the 50th district of the Colorado House of Representatives, based in Greeley, from June 2019 to January 2025.

 Career

 From 1973 until 2001, Young worked as a special education teacher, initially in Romeoville, Illinois before moving to Weld County, Colorado.
-After getting a Ph.D. in psychology in 2000, Young began working as a school psychologist, which she continues to do.
+After getting a PhD in psychology in 2000, Young began working as a school psychologist, which she continues to do.

 Political career

 In 2018, 50th district incumbent – and Young's husband – Dave Young ran successfully for Colorado State Treasurer, and was succeeded in the State House by fellow Democrat Rochelle Galindo.
 Galindo resigned only 5 months into her term, however, after being accused of sexual misconduct and providing alcohol to a minor.

 That June, a Weld County Democratic vacancy committee met to determine Galindo's successor.
 Young won 6 of the committee's 9 votes, while Greeley-Evans school board member Rhonda Solis received 3; four other candidates applied but received no votes.
 Young assumed office immediately.
 She was re-elected in 2020 and 2022.
 Young ran for re-election again in 2024.
 In the Democratic primary election held June 25, 2024, she ran unopposed.
 In the general election held November 5, 2024, Young was defeated by Republican candidate Ryan Gonzalez.